osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 By overriding Flash and Dim functions, the inheriting setting class can do its job when the flashlight flashes and dims.

 ## Instantiation and Initialization
 An extended setting class must be instantiated in the process shown in the figure blow.
-An extend plugin will need to override member functions of FlashLightPlugin.
+An extend plugin will need to override member functions of `FlashLightPlugin`.

 ![](./init.png)